f5devcentral/f5-agility-labs-cert/docs/class1/modules/module05.rst

 c.
 From the dump you can see you are are hitting the virtual server.
 Your original client IP is in the first line of the dump *16:44:58.801250 IP* **<client_ip>.41536** > **10.1.10.100.http:** going to the virtual server.
 The dump clip shows the TCP three-way handshake between the client and the virtual server and the initial part of the request **GET/ HTTP/1.1 Host: 10.1.10.100**

-1. In the second SSH window we will do an expanded **tcpdump** for the sake of interest.
+3. In the second SSH window we will do an expanded **tcpdump** for the sake of interest.

    a. **tcpdump –i <server vlan name> -X –s128 host <client IP>**

    b.
 Hit your virtual server again.
 You see packets with your client IP heading for the servers.
 They just aren’t responding.
 So we could reasonably suspect a server issue.

-2. First, let’s check to see if the server is responding to HTTP on port 80.
+4. First, let’s check to see if the server is responding to HTTP on port 80.
 On the BIG-IP in an SSH window:

    a.
 Do a **<ctrl-c>** to escape out of **tcpdump**, if you are still
       in it, and use **curl** to test the server.
-You should get output akin to whats below.
+You should get output similar to to whats below.

 .. code::

    curl –i <server ip of a pool member

-You should get output akin to what is below.
+You should get output similar to what is below.
 The **-i** switch tells **curl** to output the HTTP header information also.

 .. code::